Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user selects the note they want to copy, clicks on the "Make copy" option, then clicks on the "Confirm" option.
+The user selects the note they want to copy, clicks on the "Make Copy" option, then clicks on the "Confirm" option.

 ## Primary Sequence

 1. The user selects the note they want to make a copy of.
-2. The user clicks on the "Make copy" option.
+2. The user clicks on the "Make Copy" option.
 3. The app displays a message, asking the user to either confirm or cancel the action.
 4. The user clicks on the "Confirm" option.
 5. The app creates a copy of the selected note.